 Being a farmer certainly made me prone to Zen practice.
 It was not such a big leap from the hand hoe to the cushion.
 Day after day, cultivating the earth regardless of the weather, not knowing what is actually happening, is also the art of zazen.
 At first, this earth doesn’t look like much — a dark substance, impersonal and distant.
 Some days are a lot of work — the digging fork takes a lot of muscle, and large bits and pieces of moldy organic matter stick up from the mud.
 But then, just when winter seems endless, the season shifts and the soil dries out.
 Becoming friable with continued working, it warms up to your touch.
 Tiny sprouts emerge, and seemingly before you know it, a blossom starts to swell on a twining vine.

 Zazen is a lot like this.
 When we first start practice, we can’t always see what becomes of a single meditation, just as a farmer can’t really see what becomes of one day of working the land.
 Is this helping or hurting?
 How come my mind continues to be so busy?
-If we take up this daily practice however, over time we start to see something shift and change, the heart soften and become more pliable, and the mind grounded and ready.
-Naturally, we often just want the fruit, immediately, but if even one day were removed from a year of caring for the soil, there would be no fruit, not one moment is expendable.
+If we take up this daily practice however, over time we start to see something shift and change.
+The heart softens and becomes more pliable, and the mind becomes grounded and ready.
+Naturally, we often just want the fruit, immediately, but if even one day was removed from a year of caring for the soil, there would be no fruit.
+Not one moment is expendable.
 Farmers and Zen practitioners come to discover there is no use worrying whether it’s a good day or a bad day, it is just a good day.
 Zazen is just a good day.
 This is immensely freeing because it’s right in this place without compare when we really begin to take up our life in full.

 One of the beauties of a small farm is its intimacy.
 After 25 years, my hands have touched every square inch of this land, planting and hand weeding.
 Likewise, in zazen, we become intimate with the landscape of our minds, noticing the familiar grooves, the rough territory, the sweet warm spots, and come to understand the limitless ground that supports it all.
 Shining the light of the Buddha’s teachings on this landscape brings great life forth.
 Surprises emerge and we begin to navigate our lives in a whole different way.
 We entrust ourselves to zazen like we trust the soil to nourish the tomatoes and sunflowers.
 We take care of our meditation, and zazen then informs us, wordlessly and without fail.

-Take care of your meditation and trust the teachings of the Buddha will find you.
+Take care of your meditation and trust that the teachings of the Buddha will find you.

 ~ Palm to palm,